Uganda

 Education

 Education continues to be a major part of the charity’s work across Uganda.
-Scores of youngsters sponsored to go to school, beginning with the 14 from the Lira refugee camp, have gone through Primary and Secondary education and now many are studying for degrees or vocational qualifications at universities and colleges.
+Scores of youngsters sponsored to go to school, beginning with the 14 from the Lira refugee camp, have gone through Primary and Secondary education, some are studying for degrees or vocational qualifications at universities and colleges and many have already qualified and secured jobs.
+Some have begun their own businesses.
+These youngsters were all either refugees, orphans or street children for whom education was only a distant dream before Aim for Change provided the opportunity for them to go to school.

 In Mbarara, Aim for Change built a home for street children and continues to provide food and education for many youngsters.
 A second home was built in 2021 to accommodate the increased number of young people.